What to Wear & What to Pack for Iceland in Summer (+FREE Printable Packing List)

 Sleep mask

-If there’s one thing you don’t want to forget when traveling to Iceland in summer, it’s a good sleeping mask—one that fully blocks out light and helps you fall asleep.
+If there’s one thing you don’t want to forget when traveling to Iceland in summer, it’s a good sleeping mask, one that fully blocks out light and helps you fall asleep.
+If you think you’ll be using it beyond this trip, you may want to invest in this super-comfortable, adjustable sleeping mask.

 In the Nordics, daylight lasts 24 hours a day in summer.
 From May to July, Iceland never really gets dark.
 Experiencing the midnight sun is amazing—until you’re trying to sleep.
 And don’t count on hotels outside Reykjavik having blackout curtains!

 We learned this the hard way on our first trip to Iceland in June.
-With no eye masks, we resorted to using buffs to cover our eyes—not the most comfortable solution, but it did make for a funny memory (and lots of sleepless nights!).
+With no eye masks, we resorted to using buffs to cover our eyes.
+It was not the most comfortable solution, but it did make for a funny memory (and lots of sleepless nights!).

 READ ALSO: Where to Stay in Reykjavik